India customs channels — Green Channel and Red Channel

 For passengers who are not carrying any dutiable goods, restricted items, or goods requiring declaration.
 No form required.
+Walking through the Green Channel is a legal declaration that everything in your baggage complies with customs rules.

 For passengers carrying restricted items, goods above duty-free limits, or declarable currency.
 Declaration is mandatory.
 A Customs Declaration Form must be filled — available at the airport on arrival.

 You do not need to fill the form if you have nothing to declare.
 If you are unsure whether something qualifies, use the Red Channel.
 There is no penalty for declaring something unnecessarily.
-There are serious penalties for failing to declare something that required it.

-What is always duty-free
+What is always duty-free at India customs

-• Used personal effects (clothing, toiletries, personal care items you are travelling with)
+• Used personal effects — clothing, toiletries, personal care items you are travelling with

 • Travel souvenirs of nominal value